 Chapter in this post:

-Deleting apps on a Mac is pretty easy, isn't it?
-You go to the "Applications" folder, grab the app icon for the relevant software and throw it in the trash.
-Complete!
+Deleting apps on Mac is actually quite easy, isn't it?
+You go to the "Programs" folder, grab the app icon for the relevant software and throw it in the trash.
+Finished!

 Not quite ... this process should actually work for some smaller apps, but for most programs, this only deletes the application itself, leaving a lot of remnants of the app on the Mac.
 Caches, log files and registry files remain in the system and gradually fill the operating system in the background with superfluous files and information.
 On the one hand, this takes up unnecessary space on the hard drive and, on the other hand, background processes may continue to run, which slow down the Mac.
 For this reason, it is important to know how to uninstall a program properly - in such a way that it doesn't leave any junk on your Mac.